alaurens/RoadSegmentation/README.md

 We recommend the use of virtual environments in order to test the code, see: [**Virtualenvs**](https://www.youtube.com/watch?v=N5vscPTWKOk&ab_channel=CoreySchafer)

-###### !!!!!!!!!
+**!!!!!!!!!
 In order for this to work you must be running a version 3.5 or 3.6 of python.
-3.7 is not compatible with tensorflow
+3.7 is not compatible with tensorflow**

 ### Training the U-net

-To train the neural network, you must launch the script. `train_model.py`. **The script must be launched from the src folder**
+To train the neural network, you must launch the script. `train_model.py`.

+**The script must be launched from the src folder and there must be at least one image in the validation**

+**You must place at least one of the training images in the `validation` folder**

 Warning, training of the neural networks takes approximately 5 to 10 hours to train on a NVIDIA TESLA P100 GPU available on google cloud.
 Training the neural network on a personal computer is not feasible.

-### Creating the submission for crowdAI
+## Creating the submission for crowdAI

 To create the submission you must first download the `hdf5` file containing the weights of the neural network from [**this link**](https://drive.google.com/open?id=1AB4cjfnAnr3rNiNtIChgtamc1Cv9T8Cm) and place it into the `weights` folder.